ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 ### What Does “Security” Mean?

-To get secure software, we first need to understand what *security* means.
-Different software has different specific security requirements, but many people divide security requirements into three broad objectives - Confidentiality, Integrity, and Availability:
+We need to understand what *security* means to create secure software.
+Each type of software has specific security requirements, but many people divide security requirements into three broad objectives - Confidentiality, Integrity, and Availability:

 * **Confidentiality**<br>“No unauthorized read” - users are only allowed to read the information they are authorized to read.